 - a.
 Travel and accommodation expenses incurred for business travel at the employer's behest - b.
 Necessary commuting fares within the Netherlands - c.
-Expenses incurred for the use of telecommunications devices - d.
+Expenses incurred for time- and location-independent work, including expenses incurred for the use of telecommunications devices7 - d.
 Expenses of a meals enjoyed in overtime at the employer's behest - e.
 Expenses of relocations to and from other countries - f.
 Expenses related to the printing of a dissertation - g.
 Other expenses considered necessary by the employer.